Martin Shkreli convicted of securities fraud, conspiracy

 Shkreli drew national scorn two years ago when, as the CEO of Turing Pharmaceuticals, he unapologetically raised the price of an AIDS drug from $13.50 per pill to $750.
 That episode is unrelated to the fraud case.

+The Daily Beast named him the "most hated man in America."
+He defended the price hike, claiming that his company needed to profit from the drug.
+He also said that everyone who needs it would be able to afford the drug, Daraprim.

+After his indictment, Shkreli used Twitter and Periscope to livestream himself playing video games in his pajamas and chronicle trips around New York to about 200,000 followers.

-In January, he was kicked off Twitter after making unwanted advances toward a magazine editor.
+In January of this year, he was kicked off Twitter and Periscope after making unwanted advances toward a magazine editor.
 He kept up his use of social media throughout the trial, posting videos on Facebook despite efforts by prosecutors and his own lawyer to keep him quiet.

+"My case is a silly witch hunt perpetrated by self-serving prosecutors," he said on Facebook at one point.
+"Thankfully my amazing attorney sent them back to junior varsity where they belong.
+Drain the swamp.
+Drain the sewer that is the DOJ.
+MAGA."